microsoft/fast/packages/web-components/fast-element/docs/guide/defining-elements.doc.md

 #### Composing Templates

 The `ViewTemplate` returned from the `html` tag helper has special handling when it is used inside of another template.
-The is that you can create templates and compose them into other templates.
+This is done so that you can create templates and compose them into other templates.

 **Example: Composing Templates**